PILLION: Halcyon (2012)

 “Pillion's Halcyon is the kind of opus that we don't expect and goes boom in the depp of our ears.
 I guess you can go for it eyes closed!”

 Phew!
-It hits you like a ton of bricks!
+It hits you like a truck in the face!
 Pillion is the musical adventure of the Belgian musician Walter Christian Rothe and Guy Drieghe.
-Formed in 1978 the band knew a short life of 2 years and 2 albums before that Rothe undertakes a solo path in 1980 with a first album entitled Solitude.
-Walter Christian Rothe resuscitates Pillion in 2006 with HALCYON; an album strongly soaked by the dark ambiences of Let the Night Last Forever (Rothe's 2nd solo album) and Enigmas, the very first Pillion album in 1980.
+Formed in 1978 the band knew a short life of 2 years and 2 albums before that WC Rothe undertakes a solo path in 1980 with a first album entitled Solitude.
+He resuscitates Pillion in 2006 with HALCYON; an album strongly soaked by the dark ambiences of Let the Night Last Forever (Rothe's 2nd solo album) and Enigmas, Pillion's first album in 1980.
 But HALCYON had a very shy life and was fast forgotten in the vaults of the Belgian synth wizard.
-A 2nd release saw the light of day in 2008 when the album, always very discreet in the spheres of EM, is offered in downloadable format.
+A second release saw the light of day in 2008 when the album, always very discreet in the spheres of EM, is offered in downloadable format.
 Ron Boots, sensing all the genius behind this spectacular work, as much musical than very dark, takes it under his wing and remasterised it for the needs of his label Groove.
 And what a result!
 HALCYON is a masterful concept album which unfolds its 70 minutes with sepulchral moods à la Phaedra and Ricochet, sequenced rhythms à la Underwater Sunlight and progressive electronic phases à la Mind Over Matter.
 In brief, a colossal album which is going to amaze you, seduce you and conquer you.

 Such as a love at first sight, a synth draws the lines of a beautiful melody which hangs on to our eardrums.
 She turns in loop, magnetizing our fascination for these organic percussions which stamp awkwardly.
 Out of the Ashes hatches out of its pulsating beat from which the orderly and hypnotic beatings are flogged by heavy riffs of guitars which take soloïques forms and vampiric synth solos.
 Hypnotic the rhythm persists in progressing in this delicious musical din, wearing at arm's length a track which depicts marvellously the next 54 minutes to come and which transits towards a more ambient phase at its middle route.
 Magical, Out of the Ashes borrows a tangent which reminds me of Mind Over Matter with a furtive structure set up by the means of a bass line which has difficulty in swirling under a dripping chain of sequences.
 These sequences make dance their ions which alternate their strikings like knocks of bevels, calling back Chris Franke's subjugating universe of The London Concert, beneath more ethereal synth solos which swirl in some blue and soporific gases, exchanging its spectral harmonies with solos and riffs of a guitar which tries constantly to weaken this delicate balance between a rhythm lost in its night-atmospheres.
 This is a great track which draws the lines of an incredible album.
 The Sparrows are Flying is a track of scheming atmospheres with a fine pulsation from a bass line which skips in a dense threatening mist from where escape lugubrious lamentations.
 It's purely ambient and it's the quietest passage of HALCYON.